Nelson Stevens: Art career

 In 1956 Stevens began painting murals at jazz nightclubs in Utica, New York; in return, the businesses provided Stevens with free meals.

 Stevens joined AfriCOBRA in 1969 after meeting co-founder Jeff Donaldson at the College Art Association Conference in Boston.
 He, along with other members, created silkscreen prints of his work as a way to make art more accessible to the general public; they were initially sold for only $10–15 at local events.

 In 1971, Stevens designed posters for a project at Northern Illinois University called Color Rappers, which aimed to raise scholarship money for Black students through selling art.

 In 1992 Stevens began the Art in the Service of the Lord project, which commissioned African-American artists to create biblical art featuring Black individuals.
 The project was inspired by an experience in which a Black-owned funeral home approached Stevens and asked to commission him for a painting to replace their work of a blonde and blue-eyed Mary and Jesus.
 The works were sold as a series of calendars through Spirit Wood Productions, a group founded by Stevens and his wife, Martha Grier.
 The calendars were sold for four years, with about 15,000 calendars sold each year.
 Some works from the project were exhibited at the Schomburg Center for Research in Black Culture in New York City in 1994.

 Style

 Stevens viewed the creation of art as "for the sake of people" rather than "for art's sake".
-His art featured "bold", "cool-ade" colors and "unexpected lines", and often included lettering or text.
+His art featured "bold", "Kool-Aid" colors and "unexpected lines", and often included lettering or text.
 His works frequently focused on pan-Africanism and positive portrayals of both historical and contemporary Black subjects.

 Stevens largely focused on two-dimensional paintings, although his body of work does include some collages.